UCLH-DHCT/emap/core/README.md

     setfacl -R -m d:g::rwX /gae/emap-live
     ```

-    to create, modify the group, change ownership (`s` ensures the group ownership but not the permissions are inherited)
-    and inherit permissions.
+    to create, modify the group, change ownership and inherit permissions.

     It should now look like e.g.